patzly/grocy-android/app/src/main/assets/README.md

 - Product page
 - Purchase page
 - Tor and SOCKS support
+- *Deactivated features: if Due Date Tracking feature is disabled, there can be misbehavior!*

 **Testing**
 I you want to test the first alpha version (v2.0.0_alpha1), you can download the attached APK file now and install it on your device.
 You may have to enable an option in your device's settings with a name like "Allow from unknown sources" or if you have a newer Android version there may be a popup with a toggle "Allow from this source".